KevinKrumbiegel/ZwiftWorldChanger/README.md

 <img src="meta/screenshot.png" alt="screnshot of the tool" width="300px"></img>

+## Prerequisites
+The tool requires Windows and python3 installed on your device.
+You can get and install python3 from their official web page: https://www.python.org/downloads/

 ## Setup

 1. Download the latest release (on the right of this page)